 - Fees paid by third parties to school councils for the use of school facilities must allow schools to recover additional maintenance and operational costs (for example, for electricity, water, cleaning, insurance, maintenance), and lifecycle costs proportional to each party’s use of the facility, but must not be set higher than required for cost recovery.

-- Schools are required to annually to review all their hire and licence agreements to ensure they continue to follow all departmental policies and processes.
+- Schools are required to review all their hire and licence agreements annually to ensure they continue to follow all departmental policies and processes.
 This includes ensuring that parties hiring or licencing the facility are using the facility for an approved purpose.

 The department encourages schools to partner with local government and community organisations to explore sharing facilities and developing and using school infrastructure to benefit the wider community’s educational, recreational, sporting or cultural needs.

 Hire and licence agreements facilitate strong partnerships with the community by setting out each party’s rights and responsibilities, minimise risk and create certainty for all parties.
 They also ensure key rights and obligations are clearly outlined and allow school councils and the community users to discuss and agree on specific clauses such as cleaning of facilities, cost of utilities and insurance requirements.